Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ruger PC Charger broken down.

 What are your thoughts on takedown guns?
-Do you have a favorite?
-Let us know in the comments below!
-Interested in survival rifles, but aren’t deadset on a takedown?
-Check out our complete article on the 8 Best Survival Rifles!
+Let us know in the comments.
+Interested in other great survival rifles?
+Check out our guide to the Best Survival Rifles!

 The Best Gun Deals, Coupons and Finds